 Read the Story and Listen to the Music

 You can read the story of SF Ballet’s Nutcracker before the show.
 And listen to our Nutcracker Spotify playlist to get to know the music.
-To delve deeper, Explore Nutcracker has a wealth of information—ranging from how the blizzard in the snow scene is created to backstage photographs to the history of this, America’s first Nutcracker.
+To delve deeper, our blog page has a wealth of information about Nutcracker—ranging from how the blizzard in the snow scene is created to backstage photographs to the history of this, America’s first Nutcracker.

 INSIDER TIP Our downloadable Nutcracker Family Guide has great information on how children (and adults!) can get the most out of watching a ballet, plus reflection questions for after the performance (and much more).